-The best ways to give credit to content contributors
+The best ways to give credit to content contributors in 2023

 Tagging has been all the rage on social media ever since the first hashtag was used in 1988 on a platform known as Internet Relay Chat for group messaging.
 The purpose of the tag is to be able to find content related to that word or phrase, similar to looking up a term in the dictionary or encyclopedia.